IHE/ITI.BasicAudit/input/pagecontent/background.md

 Requesting application in a REST relationship with the Server.

 Note that the Client may also record the appropriate AuditEvent into the Audit-Repository.
+For security use-cases it is very helpful for the client to record the AuditEvent too, as this sets up a pattern of normal operation that can be watched for deviations.
+Deviations such as the client stopping audit logging should be investigated, a possible cause is that the client credentials have been stolen and are being used by another application than the one authorized.

 #### Server